The New Leadership Formula for Success:

 The first 30 minutes of your day affects your ENTIRE day.
 Go to bed 30 minutes earlier in order to have an extra 30 minutes just to yourself in the morning.
 Make this your quiet time to meditate, journal, do yoga, exercise…all without looking at your phone.

 Quieting our minds and sitting still is one of the best ways to decompress our nervous systems and be able to listen to our inner voice.
 This is essential in helping us see the big picture and find deeper understanding of whatever is challenging us or growth areas we are working on.
 Sitting still and getting comfortable with the stillness is helpful; sometimes, it will activate chatter and self-critical narratives, but we must push beyond this point, by staying connected to the rhythm of our breath, and allow ourselves to land in a place where our minds can rest.
 Try using meditations apps like Calm, Insight Timer, Aura, or research a meditation practice that sounds good to you.
+You can also access our library of guided meditations by our leadership team.

 Schedule 15 minute breaks in your day where you get up and walk outside, enjoy a cup of coffee/tea, drink water, listen to music, or call a family member or friend.
 These small, yet important breaks give our minds and hearts the ability to restore and then return to the job at hand more fully equipped.
 Model this practice and encourage your team to follow this as well.
 Major team meetings following JOY breaks will be more productive in less time.
+Learn how to use JOY to Manage Stress and Improve Performance.